rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 \end{figure}
 ```

-We tend to use heating during winter months and cooling during summer.
-The heatmap clearly indicates that June, July, August winter months and January, February Summer months have a higher average demand for electricity.
-Conversely Spring and Autumn has a lower average demand.
-Therefore the month/season should be considered for the model build.
+We tend to use heating during winter and cooling during summer.
+The heatmap indicates that June, July, and August are winter months, and January and February are summer months.
+Conversely, Spring and Autumn have lower average demand.
+Therefore, the month/season should be considered for the model build.

 ## Day of the week Demand

-Next we analyse whether the electricity demand fluctuate depending on the day of the week.
-As per the heatmap in Figure \ref{day_heat}, weekends tend to have lower demand.
-This could be due to the fact that most offices, factories are closed during the weekend.
+Next, we analyse whether electricity demand fluctuates depending on the day of the week.
+As per the heatmap Figure \ref{day_heat}, weekends tend to have lower demand.
+This could be because most offices and factories are closed during the weekend.
 Also, many people tend to spend weekends outside.
-Similar to month, day of the week seems to have an influence on the demand.
-Hence suitable to be included in the model build.
+Similar to the month, the day of the week influences the demand.
+Hence, it is suitable to be included in the model build.

 ```{=tex}
 \begin{figure}[H]